vncoelho/vncoelho.github.io/README.md

 * The folder suggested for inserting your images is `/assets/images`

+## [DEV-MODE] - Docker

+Run `docker-compose up`, optionally dettached with `-d`.

+If you need to build once more use `docker-compose build`.

+`execBundleJekyllServe.sh` may need modification if not working with `minimal-mistakes-jekyll`.

 ## [DEV-MODE] - Running locally on Ubuntu 18.04
 Packages install process is described at A1) and A2).